Workforce diversity

 Overview

-Comparable benchmark data is also shown, based on UK working population levels.
+Comparable benchmark data is also shown.

-Explore our EDI Review report to learn more about how we’re working towards this.
+Explore our Equality, Diversity and Inclusion (EDI) Review report to learn more about how we’re working towards this.

 The Heritage Fund complies with the Equality Act 2010 and our statutory duties under Section 75 of the Northern Ireland Act 1998.
 We continue to hold the Disability Confident award for recruitment.